Saitama Prefecture

-Saitama Prefecture (埼玉県, Saitama-ken) is a landlocked prefecture of Japan located in the Kantō region of Honshu.
+Saitama Prefecture (埼玉県, Saitama-ken) is an inland prefecture of Japan located in the Kantō region of Honshu.
 Saitama Prefecture has a population of 7,338,536 (January 1, 2020) and has a geographic area of 3,797 km^{2} (1,466 sq mi).
 Saitama Prefecture borders Tochigi Prefecture and Gunma Prefecture to the north, Nagano Prefecture to the west, Yamanashi Prefecture to the southwest, Tokyo to the south, Chiba Prefecture to the southeast, and Ibaraki Prefecture to the northeast.

 Saitama is the capital and largest city of Saitama Prefecture, with other major cities including Kawaguchi, Kawagoe, and Tokorozawa.

 History of Kujiki

 According to Sendai Kuji Hongi (Kujiki), Chichibu was one of 137 provinces during the reign of Emperor Sujin.
 Chichibu Province was in western Saitama.

 The area that would become Saitama Prefecture in the 19th century is part of Musashi Province in the Ritsuryō (or ryō-system; ritsu stands for the penal code, ryō for the administrative code) Imperial administration of antiquity (see Provinces of Japan and the 5 (go) capital area provinces (ki)/7 (shichi) circuits (dō) system) which was nominally revived in the Meiji restoration but has lost much of its administrative function since the Middle Ages.
 Saitama District (Saitama-gun) was one of Musashi's 21 ritsuryō districts.

 In the fifth year of the Keiun era (708), deposits of copper were reported to have been found in the Chichibu District of what is now Saitama Prefecture.

 The Saitama area was historically known as a fertile agricultural region which produced much of the food for the Kantō region.
 During the Edo period, many fudai daimyōs ruled small domains within the Saitama area.